Class StrongBisimulationMixinImpl<B extends Bigraph<? extends Signature<?>>,AST extends ReactionGraph<B>>

 All Implemented Interfaces:

-This class provides the implementation of the interface BehavioralEquivalenceMixin for the bisimulation equivalence relation.
-It's a mixin implementation essentially providing the implementation of isEquivalentTo(AbstractTransitionSystem).
-"Wrapper" classes of implementations of AbstractTransitionSystem can introduce this new behavior via this mixin.
+This class provides the implementation of the interface BehavioralEquivalenceMixin for the bisimulation equivalence checking routine.
+It's a mixin implementation essentially providing the implementation of isEquivalentTo(AST).
+Via this mixin this new behavior can be introduced into specific sub-classes of AbstractTransitionSystem by extending them like a "wrapper" and adding the new method isEquivalentTo(AST).

-Bisimulation is an equivalence between two systems, which states "that whatever series of visible actions one LTS may perform, the other may match."
+Checking bisimulation between two systems states "that whatever series of visible actions one LTS may perform, the other may match."
 [1] Bisimilar systems have equal behavior, thus, can be replaced with each other.

 Strong: All actions are visible.